US STOCKS-Tech stocks, Home Depot pull S&P 500, Dow from record highs | Business

 US STOCKS-Tech stocks, Home Depot pull S&P 500, Dow from record highs

+Still, the benchmark S&P 500 and the Dow industrials closed at record highs on Monday as investors weighed concerns about a resurgence in global COVID-19 cases, the Federal Reserve's potential policy tapering moves against a stellar earnings season.
+"The market is near all-time highs so it certainly is due for a breather, but I wouldn't expect any material type of crashes or corrections," said Thomas Hayes, managing member at Great Hill Capital in New York.

-Wall Street's main indexes fell on Tuesday, weighed down by a decline in mega-cap technology-related stocks and a weak earnings report from Home Depot, while retail sales data showed the pace of the U.S. economic recovery moderated in July.
-Home Depot dropped 4.6% after it missed Wall Street estimates for U.S. same-store sales for the first time in two years, as do-it-yourself projects during the height of the pandemic tapered off.
+Wall Street's main indexes slid on Tuesday, weighed down by a decline in mega-cap technology-related stocks and a weak earnings report from Home Depot, while a mixed batch of data suggested an uneven U.S. economic recovery.
+Home Depot dropped 4.7% after it missed Wall Street estimates for U.S. same-store sales for the first time in two years, as do-it-yourself projects during the height of the pandemic tapered off.

-The results also sent shares of smaller rival Lowe's Companies Inc down 4.4%.
-Heavyweight growth names Google-owner Alphabet Inc , Facebook Inc, Microsoft Corp, Tesla Inc and Amazon.com fell between 0.4% and 3.1%, pulling the S&P 500 and the Dow from record highs.
+The results also sent shares of smaller rival Lowe's Companies Inc down 5.3%, while the broader S&P 500 retailing index slipped 2.7%.
+Heavyweight growth names Apple Inc, Google-owner Alphabet Inc, Facebook Inc, Microsoft Corp , Tesla Inc and Amazon.com fell between 0.8% and 4.2%, pulling the S&P 500 and the Dow from record highs.

-Data showed U.S. retail sales fell more than expected in July as shortages weighed on purchases of motor vehicles, while fears over the Delta variant of COVID-19 kept consumers home.
-"It shouldn't be terribly surprising given how much the Delta variant has gotten worse, and a lot more people are starting to stay home now a little bit more than they have been," said Randy Frederick, managing director of trading and derivatives at Schwab Center for Financial Research.
+Data showed U.S. retail sales fell 1.1% in July amid weakness in purchases of motor vehicles, while a separate report from the Federal Reserve showed industrial output increased more than expected last month.
+"The market is starting to price in a deceleration of growth whether it's right now, in the fourth quarter or in 2022," said Jay Hatfield, chief executive of Infrastructure Capital Management in New York.

+"There's a tremendous amount of Fed liquidity that's causing rotation versus absolute selling ... you're seeing cyclical stocks, riskier tech underperform and a flight to quality which includes the defensive sectors."
+Nine of the 11 major S&P sectors fell, with consumer discretionary shares dropping 2.7%, followed by a 1.4% fall each in industrials and materials.

 Global equities started the week on the backfoot as tighter scrutiny of China's internet sector and signs of a slowing economic recovery, particularly in China, drove investors towards defensive parts of the market.
 Still, the benchmark S&P 500 and the Dow industrials closed at record highs on Monday as investors weighed concerns about a resurgence in global COVID-19 cases, the Federal Reserve's potential policy tapering moves against a stellar earnings season.